 The highlight of the clinic is the students’ experiences interning in the Commonwealth’s Attorneys’ Offices for Charlottesville or Albemarle County, or one of 16 other surrounding Virginia jurisdictions within 30-75 minutes of the law school.
 Students who prefer experience in a federal office can seek placement in the U.S. Attorney’s Office for the Eastern District of Virginia in Richmond.
-For the full academic year, students will be assigned to one of these participating prosecutors’ offices, where they are expected to work on pending cases or in court approximately 10-21 hours per week.
-Most of the students’ responsibilities and duties will be at the trial court or pre-trial level, but may include writing appellate briefs and research assignments.
-Students are expected to work out a suitable schedule with the office to which he or she is assigned, and many offices require or strongly recommend that students split their weekly commitment over two days.
+For the full academic year, students are assigned to one of these participating prosecutors’ offices, where they are expected to work on pending cases and in court approximately 10-15 hours per week.
+Most of the students’ responsibilities and duties are at the trial court or pretrial level, but may include writing appellate briefs and research assignments.
+Students are expected to work out a suitable schedule with the office to which they are assigned, and many offices require or strongly recommend that students split their weekly commitment over two days.
 Students must be willing to work in whatever office is assigned and are responsible for their own transportation and commuting costs.

 In the fall semester, field placement is supplemented by classroom lectures, discussions, and speakers, so that students are prepared to appear in court and handle a range of criminal matters.
-Specifically, lectures will focus on Virginia crimes, defenses, procedure, and criminal case issues, such as warrants, bond hearings, competency issues, motion practice, trial preparation, and sentencing.
-Experienced guest speakers will help complement and illustrate the issues raised in the lectures.
-In the spring semester, classroom time will be devoted to discussion of issues students are experiencing in the courtroom and which are reflective of system-based issues generally.
-Such discussions and speakers may address topics such as race and the law, gender and the law, criminal justice and sentencing reform, the role of forensic science, the effect of the opioid epidemic on the criminal justice system, mental health issues, diversion courts, or other issues students wish addressed.
+Specifically, lectures focus on Virginia crimes, defenses, procedure, and criminal case issues, such as warrants, bond hearings, competency issues, motion practice, trial preparation, and sentencing.
+Experienced guest speakers help complement and illustrate the issues raised in the lectures.
+In the spring semester, classroom time is devoted to discussion of issues students are experiencing in the courtroom and which are reflective of system-based issues generally.
+Such discussions and speakers may address topics such as race and the law, gender and the law, criminal justice and sentencing reform, the role of forensic science, mental health issues, diversion courts, or other issues students wish addressed more in depth.

-Throughout the year, students also will be required to observe certain court proceedings and participate in a ride-along with a police officer.
-There will be take-home test in the fall semester and a major paper (10-12 pages) due at the end of the spring semester.
+Throughout the year, students also are required to observe certain court proceedings and participate in a ride-along with a police officer.
+There is a take-home test in the fall semester and a major paper (10-12 pages) due at the end of the spring semester.
 The paper is not a research paper and will not satisfy the upper-level writing requirement.
-In addition, student assessment will be based on clinic participation.
-Students will receive three credit hours in the fall and five in the spring semester.
+Students receive four credit hours in the fall and four in the spring semester.

-Attendance requirement: Enrolled students who do not attend the first class session will be dropped.
+ATTENDANCE REQUIREMENT: Enrolled students who do not attend the first class will be dropped.

-Prerequisites: Third-year status, Civil Procedure, Criminal Law, Evidence, Professional Responsibility, Criminal Adjudication or Criminal Investigation or Criminal Procedure Survey, and Trial Advocacy.
+PREREQUISITES: Third-year status, Civil Procedure, Criminal Law, Evidence, Professional Responsibility, Criminal Adjudication or Criminal Investigation or Criminal Procedure Survey, and Trial Advocacy.
 Either Trial Ad or one of the criminal procedure courses may be taken first semester third-year as a “co-requisite,” but not both.
-Students must be eligible for and obtain a Third-Year Practice Certification from the Virginia Bar, so that they can appear in the courtroom.
+Students must be eligible for and obtain a Third-Year Practice Certification from the Virginia Bar prior the beginning of the fall semester, so that they can appear in the courtroom.